South Rockhampton Cemetery: History

 Although the cemetery had been in use for over a decade, it was not until 1872 that 3 hectares of the site were officially gazetted as a reserve for cemetery purposes.
 In 1880 the area was extended to nearly 13 hectares.
 The reserve then included all of the land bounded by Dawson and Upper Dawson Roads, and Prospect and Ferguson Streets.
 Prior to 1904 there were no burials west of the present north–south main cemetery path, as the ground was considered too rocky.
 For the same reason, few graves were dug east of the creek running through the cemetery.
 The resultant problems of overcrowding and shallow graves were exacerbated in 1900 with the outbreak of bubonic plague in the town.

 Later the Rockhampton Cemetery Trust acquired additional land in Norman Gardens, North Rockhampton, and in 1930 the cemetery reserve at South Rockhampton was gazetted as closed, excluding burials in plots purchased prior to 15 May 1930.
 In 1937 about 1.6 hectares of the reserve fronting the Lower Dawson Road was surrendered for public park purposes, no graves being identified on this site.

 In January 1964 the Rockhampton City Council was appointed trustee of the cemetery reserve.
 Burials ceased c.
 1970.
 On 19 June 1986 the Queensland Governor in Council rescinded the cemetery reserve gazettal, and the site remains as vacant crown land.
 Neither a c.
 1865 sexton's cottage, nor a Chinese incense burner is extant.
 The wrought iron entry gates and posts, which in 1864 were moved from Rockhampton's recreation ground to the cemetery, have been removed to the Japanese gardens.
 A New perimeter fence has been erected.

+In March 2023, Rockhampton Regional Council expressed their intention to reopen the cemetery for new burials.
+The council said they planned to undertake a heritage study to develop a new burial plan, at an estimated cost of $600,000 because of their confidence of there being room for new burials, specifically in the southern portion of Lot 1.
+If reopened, the council believes there is potential for the cemetery to remain open for new burials for a period of up to five years.
+The council said the cemetery's reopening would not affect its heritage listing.